coderifous/working_set/README.md

     $ cd my-project
     $ vim

-Currently only a vim plugin for working_set exists.
-Install that plugin.
-Read it's docs.

 ## Options

-Modify the behavior of working_set with these flags:
+Run `working_set -h` to see a list of command line options:

-  --watch
+    --watch | -w

       Tells working_set to monitor the filesystem for changes and refresh the search results automatically when changes are detected.
 The value should be point at the directory you want to monitor.

-    Example: --watch=src
+      Example: --watch=app

       Default: none, search results will not automatically refresh.

+    --context | -c

+      Sets number of contextual lines to show around matches.

+      Example: --count=3

+      Default: 1

-  --socket | -S
+    --socket | -s

       Sets the path for the socket file to create.

       Example: --socket=/tmp/my-special-project

       Default: .working_set_socket

+    --help | -h

+      Show help.

 ## Commands in working_set

-working_set command keys:
+You can press '?' in working_set to see key bindings:

+    ?          - display help
-q      - quit working_set
+    q          - quit
-r      - refresh search results j      - move cursor to next match k      - move cursor to previous match ctrl+n - move cursor to next file ctrl+p - move cursor to prev file z      - fold search results to just show files y      - copy currently selected line

-Todo:
+    j          - select next match
+    k          - select previous match
+    ctrl-n     - select first match in next file ctrl-p     - select first match in previous file enter      - Tell editor to jump to match down arrow - scroll down without changing selection up arrow   - scroll up without changing selection r          - refresh search results
+    [          - decrease context lines
+    ]          - increase context lines
+    z          - toggle showing match lines vs just matched files y          - copy selected match to system clipboard Y          - copy selected match + context to system clipboard

+## Todo
 * Add support for searching straight from working_set using "/" key.
 * Add support for setting search argument prefix as working_set command argument. e.g. --prefix="--ignore=tmp,vendor"
-* Add help screen that shows commands.
 * Add support for bookmarks.
 * Add support for search history.
-* Add support for customizing command keys.
+* Add support for customizing key bindings.
 * Document protocol so other plugin editors can exist.
 * Document adapter so other search tools can be used.

 ## Development

-1) Edit the source code.
+1) Fork the repo, clone the source code.
-   * uncomment bundler/setup in bin/working_set
-2) run bin/working_set
+2) run `bundle install` to install dependencies.
-3) test it out.

-There's also some wierd support for a debugging messages over sockets:

-Terminal 1:
-  $ nc -l 8888

-Terminal 2:
-  $ bin/working_set --debug=8888
+3) run `bin/working_set -d` to execute the program with debug logging enabled
+4) watch the debug messages: `tail -f working_set.log`
+5) make code changes, restart `working_set` to see their effect.

+Please do submit pull requests to add features, fix bugs, etc. Please discuss before spending lots of time on large changes.